 The Yahoo Japan Group rigorously respects the privacy of individual users in its collection and analysis of behavioral history.
 Advertising services such as YDN analyze three aspects of users' behavioral history: (1) the Yahoo!
-JAPAN services viewed by users, or more specifically, accessed via users' browsers; (2) the keywords employed by users in searches; and (3) the type of Display Advertising viewed, or clicked-on, by users.
+JAPAN services viewed by users, or more specifically, accessed via users' browsers; (2) the keywords employed by users in searches; and (3) the type of display advertising viewed, or clicked-on, by users.
 This information is used only for the purpose of grouping users, or more specifically, users' browsers, on the basis of similar preferences and interests; it is not used to analyze the preferences and interests of specific users.

-Although we believe that we are taking adequate precautions to respect users' privacy, some users might object to the collection and analysis of their behavioral history, or legal restrictions might be placed on these activities.
+Although we believe that we are taking adequate precautions to respect users' privacy, some users might object to the collection and analysis of their behavioral history, and there is a possibility that restrictions by software practiced in some fields and legal restrictions will be strengthened.
 In addition to damaging our brand image, such objections or restrictions could lead to a prohibition on future sales of such advertising services as YDN, which could have a detrimental impact on our business performance.